 Our journey takes you through the diverse terrain of the Andes and even the legendary Galapagos Islands.
 You’ll visit UNESCO World Heritage Sites, learn about indigenous communities, and witness the incredible biodiversity of the Galapagos.

-Arrive in Quito, where you’ll meet our staff and drive to your hotel.
+Upon arrival, you’ll meet our staff and drive to your hotel.
 You will have the rest of the day to explore the island yourself.

 Today, you will enjoy an unforgettable full-day tour showcasing this vibrant city’s rich cultural, historical, and culinary wonders.